inovector/mixpost/README.md

 ## Installation

+If you have experience with Laravel and PHP, but don't want to install Mixpost in an existing Laravel application, you can use our standalone app.
+This standalone app is a regular Laravel app, which Mixpost has been preinstalled with.
+You can [use Composer to create this standalone app](https://github.com/inovector/MixpostApp).

-You may use Composer to install Mixpost into your new Laravel project:
+If you already have a Laravel (9 or 10) application, you may use Composer to install Mixpost into your Laravel project:

 ```bash
 composer require inovector/mixpost